marschpat/Marschpat.UI.Components/modules/MusicsheetUpload/readme.md

 Marschpat Musicsheet Upload component

 ## Usage

-### Install module dependencies
- - be sure `./vendor/opensheetmusicdisplay` is available within the root project
+ - Just be sure `Marschpat.UI.Components` is registered correct in your root project.
+[Read the readme](../../README.md)
- - register `"opensheetmusicdisplay-marschpat": "file:./vendor/opensheetmusicdisplay"` within the root projects `package.json` file
- - from your projects root directory run the Marschpat.UI.Components installation script:
-   `node path/to/library/Marschpat.UI.Components/install.js`

-Installs all third party dependencies